HarrisonQT/custom-text-to-speech/README.md

 The `textToSpeechDictionary.txt` is a dictionary with colon seperated values.
 When the script runs into any string on the left, it converts that string to the one on the right.

-You can also use [Absolute OS X embedded speech commands link](https://developer.apple.com/library/mac/documentation/UserExperience/Conceptual/SpeechSynthesisProgrammingGuide/FineTuning/FineTuning.html#//apple_ref/doc/uid/TP40004365-CH5-SW11) in your redefinitions.
+You can also use [OS X embedded speech commands link](https://developer.apple.com/library/mac/documentation/UserExperience/Conceptual/SpeechSynthesisProgrammingGuide/FineTuning/FineTuning.html#//apple_ref/doc/uid/TP40004365-CH5-SW11) in your redefinitions.

 ## Dictionary Examples ##
 `mkdir:make directory`